Deferral

 You will automatically be re-entered for your deferred assessments by the Student Records Team.
 Visit re-entry for more details.

-Can I defer part of a course, for instance, complete assessed course work and just defer the exam?
+Can I defer part of a course, can I for instance, complete assessed course work and just defer the exam?

-For example, if you defer January exams from 2020 but still have summer exams to take for the same courses that year, then you would still be expected to sit your summer exams in Summer 2020.
-The marks achieved for these summer exams would be combined with the marks you achieve for the deferred assessments in 2021.
+You must be specific in your deferral request about both the course and the specific assessment (or assessments) you wish to defer.
+For example, if you defer January exams but still have May/June exams to take for the same courses that year, then you would still be expected to sit your May/June exams that year.
+The marks achieved for these May/June exams would be combined with the marks you achieve for the deferred exams once you have taken them to produce an overall course mark.

 Are there limits on how many times I can defer?